mikuhann/logger/README.md

 ## Description

-App for it department for log actions made with ReactJs, Redux and Json-server.
+App for it department to logging actions.
+Made with ReactJs, Redux and Json-server.

 ## Available Scripts